delendum-xyz/delendum.xyz/_posts/2022-11-22-zk-snark-aggregation.md

 -   Algebraic

-**Since writing this section, We have come across the brand new paper [aPlonk](https://eprint.iacr.org/2022/1352.pdf), which is essentially SnarkPack for PLONK.
+**Since writing this section, we have come across the brand new paper [aPlonk](https://eprint.iacr.org/2022/1352.pdf), which is essentially SnarkPack for PLONK.
 Nevertheless, the idea here is slightly different, and so it should still be worth exploring.**

 SnarkPack is Groth16-based, and therefore not relevant for applications